damianhakert/damianhakert.github.io/source/handbook/support/onboarding.md

 the requester's name (This field says GitLab on the screenshot above, to the left of Haydn's name).
 When doing this, please fill in the correct name and email domains for the new Organization.

+**Tags for Tickets**

+To be able to capture metrics on which topics are most frequently asked about, when you start on a ticket, add tags to it.
+Currently, the tags that are to be used are:

+- bug
+- feature proposal
+- call - if the problem results in a screen share
+- documentation (if it requires further documentation)
+- LDAP
+- CI
+- Docker
+- JIRA
+- Jenkins
+- SAML
+- Kerberos
+- Importing
+- SSL

+Tagging tickets will allow us to better capture what topics need to be documented in more detail, and/or which areas of the product development can use some attention to prevent creating more requests for support.

 **After the first response**

 In most cases when you reply to a customer you expect a reply back.
 In this case the ticket should be